 The command '!delete lab (mat)' deletes the element of the label lab from the matroid represented by the given matrix in (mat).
 Note that, unlike when pivoting, the elements are identified by their labels, not by their order!
-This allows to delete (as a matroid element) not only columns of the matrix, but also rows after (automatic) pivoting.
+This allows to delete (as a matroid element) not only columns of the matrix, but also rows after (implicit) pivoting.
 The command '!contract lab (mat)' similarly contracts the given element.
+Notice that deleting a coloop means contracting it, and contracting a loop means deleting it.
+(So such operations may change the matrix dimensions in an unexpected way!)

-The command '!deleach (mat) > (dest)' creates a list of new frames with matrices obtained by deleting each one of the elements of the matroid represented by the given matrix in (mat).
+The command '!deleach (mat) >(dest)' creates a list of new frames with matrices obtained by deleting each one of the elements of the matroid represented by the given matrix in (mat).
 The resulting new frames are stored according to the output address given in (dest).
-The command '!coneach (mat) > (dest)' works similarly for contractions.
-The command '!remeach (mat) > (dest)' produces all one-element deletions and contractions of the matrix (as the previous two together).
+The command '!coneach (mat) >(dest)' works similarly for contractions.
+The command '!remeach (mat) >(dest)' produces all one-element deletions and contractions of the matrix (as the previous two together).

-''' bash$ macek -pGF2 '!print (S)' grK5 'grK5;!dual' bash$ macek -pGF5 '!print;!pivot 2 1;!print' P8 bash$ macek -pREG '!print;!delete 2;!print' grK5 bash$ macek -pGF2 '!coneach;!print ((S));!prtree' W3 bash$ macek -pGF4 '!remeach;!print ((S))' U24 '''
+''' bash$ ./macek -pGF2 '!print (S)' grK5 'grK5;!dual' bash$ ./macek -pGF5 '!print;!pivot 2 1;!print' P8 bash$ ./macek -pREG '!print;!delete 2;!print' grK5 bash$ ./macek -pGF2 '!coneach;!print ((S));!prtree' W3 bash$ ./macek -pGF4 '!remeach;!print ((S))' U24 '''